Welcome to LookChem.com Sign In|Join Free

 Uses

-1. 6-(Boc-amino)hexanoic acid is used in the preparation of esters of 6-aminohexanoic acid as antibacterial agents.
-EACA is reported to inhibit chymotrypsin, Factor VIIa, lysine carboxy peptidase, plasmin, and plasminogen activator.
+BOC-6-AMINOHEXANOIC ACID is used as a building block for the synthesis of esters of 6-aminohexanoic acid, which serve as antibacterial agents.
+EACA, an ester of 6-aminohexanoic acid, is known to inhibit chymotrypsin, Factor VIIa, lysine carboxy peptidase, plasmin, and plasminogen activator.

 Check Digit Verification of cas no